samyilin/dotfiles/README.md

    nowadays I live in Vim/Neovim/Emacs whenever possible.
 So I don't even heavily rely on Bash at all.

-3. IDEs/Full programming environment setup?
+3. IDEs/Full programming environment setup.

-   Try IntelliJ suite if that tickles your fancy.
-Or even Visual Studio.

-## How to Set up and Use
+## Setup

 There's 2 ways to set up this config.